DataDog/documentation/content/en/tracing/setup_overview/configure_data_security/_index.md

 If your fine-tuning needs aren't covered and you need assistance, reach out to [the Datadog support team][1].

-## Filtering baseline
+## Resource name generalization and filtering baseline

-Datadog enforces several filtering mechanisms on spans as a baseline, to provide sound defaults for basic security.
+Datadog enforces several filtering mechanisms on spans as a baseline, to provide sound defaults for basic security and generalize resource naming to facilitate grouping during analysis.
 In particular:

 * **Environment variables are not collected by the Agent**
 * **SQL variables are obfuscated, even when not using prepared statements**: For example, the following `sql.query` attribute: `SELECT data FROM table WHERE key=123 LIMIT 10` has its variables obfuscated, to become the following Resource name: `SELECT data FROM table WHERE key = ?
 LIMIT ?`